Wolves are an Unforgettable Sight

 Other wolves can be seen throughout the park.
 West of Tower in the Blacktail Plateau area is the home range of the Leopold pack, named in honor of the great naturalist Aldo Leopold.
 In 2002, that pack consisted of about nine wolves.
 Other potentially-visible wolves include the Swan Lake pack, near Gardiner, the Nez Perce pack near Old Faithful and the Cougar pack near West Yellowstone.
 Grand Teton National Park also has a couple of wolf packs and the surrounding national forests have several.

-Nearly a decade since the wolves took the first tentative steps into Yellowstone country, the wolf is alive and well.
+At the time of this writing, nearly a decade since the wolves took the first tentative steps into Yellowstone country, the wolf is alive and well.
 The wolf is expanding its range, and delighting visitors from around the world.
 Tourism has shot up and entire businesses have been founded on the concept of wolf watching.
 But even if you don’t go with a formal tour, you will have a good chance of seeing a wolf, a much better chance than scientists initially thought.

 Writer Tom Reed is an avid outdoorsman and the author of Great Wyoming Bear Stories.
 He lives in southeastern Wyoming.